mohsen7778/octave-music-player/README.md

 <div align="center">

-# Under Mentainance (due to 3 party server problems this player is no more functional until solved)
+# Under maintenance (due to 3 party server problems this player is no more functional until solved)

 **A fully private high performance client side music architecture running entirely in your browser with zero backend infrastructure.**